Maktab al-Khidamat: Al Kifah Refugee Center

-It is believed that like Azzam, Shalabi had become embroiled in a power struggle with supporters of Bin Laden, namely Omar Abdel-Rahman (the Blind Sheikh) and his followers from the Al Farouq Mosque.
-In 1995 Abdel-Rahman was convicted for his part in a plot, known as the 'Day of Terror Plot', to bomb various New York City landmarks.
-It is also alleged that Rahman had intimate knowledge of the original World Trade Center bombing in 1993.

-The subsequent investigations by the FBI into the Al-Farooq Mosque and Al Kifah Refugee Centre effectively dismantled the New York office of MAK.
+It is believed that like Azzam, Shalabi had become embroiled in a power struggle with supporters of bin Laden, namely Omar Abdel-Rahman and his followers from the Al Farouq Mosque.
+In 1995, Abdel-Rahman was convicted for his part in the 'Day of Terror Plot', a plan to bomb various New York City landmarks.
+It is also alleged that Rahman had intimate knowledge of the World Trade Center bombing.
+The subsequent investigations by the FBI into the Al-Farooq Mosque and Al Kifah Refugee Centre effectively dismantled the New York office of MaK.

 CARE International

-Established in the early 1990s as the Boston branch of The Al-Kifah Refugee Center, the head of the office, Emad Muntasser changed the name to CARE International Inc. following the 1993 World Trade Center bombing and dismantling of the Brooklyn office.
+Established in the early 1990s as the Boston branch of the Al Kifah Refugee Center, the head of the office, Emad Muntasser changed the name to CARE International Inc. following the World Trade Center bombing and dismantling of the Brooklyn office.

 CARE International enlisted the use of various tactics in attempts to fundraise and recruit possible fighters.
 These tactics included, but were not limited to, dinner speeches and events at local mosques, donation "phonathons", open screenings of new Jihadist videos, a newsletter called "Al Hussam", and even university visits under the guise of Muslim Student Associations.

 Muntasser applied for and was granted a tax exemption from the IRS as a "non-political charity", enabling the organization to receive tax-exempt donations from around the United States.
 CARE was able to raise almost $2 million through small donations.

-In 2005 prosecutors charged Emmad Muntasser, Samir Al-Monta, and Mohammed Mubayyid with conspiracy to defraud the United States and engaging in a scheme to conceal information from the United States.
+In 2005 prosecutors charged Emmad Muntasser, Samir Al-Monta, and Mohammed Mubayyid with conspiracy to defraud the U.S. and engaging in a scheme to conceal information from the U.S.

 IARA and ties to Mark Siljander

-The Islamic African Relief Agency (IARA) was headquartered in Khartoum, Sudan and established over 40 offices around the world, including the United States.
+The Islamic African Relief Agency (IARA) was headquartered in Khartoum, Sudan, and established over 40 offices around the world, including the United States.

-The United States Treasury Department designated as the Islamic African Relief Agency pursuant to Executive Order 13224 on October 13, 2004, for supporting Osama Bin-Laden and MAK (and subsequently Al-Qaeda).
-The designation cited one instance in which members of IARA accompanied MAK leaders on a fundraising trip to Sudan in which $5 million was raised for MAK.
+The U.S. Treasury Department designated as the Islamic African Relief Agency pursuant to Executive Order 13224 on October 13, 2004, for supporting bin Laden and MaK (and subsequently al-Qaeda).
+The designation cited one instance in which members of IARA accompanied MaK leaders on a fundraising trip to Sudan in which $5 million was raised for MaK.